Aloshy-10/customer-churn-prediction/README.md

 \- Handling missing values in TotalCharges

-\- Con

-verting categorical variables using one-hot encoding
+\- Converting categorical variables using one-hot encoding

 \- Removing unnecessary columns such as customerID